-The Harvard Stem Cell Institute brings together leading researchers from disparate fields across all of Harvard’s schools, institutes, and affiliated hospitals; bridges gaps in traditional funding to encourage bold thinking and nurture scientific careers; and creates a highly collaborative environment with multiple channels of interaction that give birth to new ideas, new programs, and the resources to support them.
+The Harvard Stem Cell Institute brings together leading researchers from disparate fields across Harvard’s schools, institutes, and affiliated hospitals; bridges gaps in traditional funding to encourage bold thinking and nurture scientific careers; and creates a highly collaborative environment with multiple channels of interaction that give birth to new ideas, new programs, and the resources to support them.
 This environment includes:

 HSCI accelerates stem cell research is by providing its community with resources that are beyond the means of any individual lab.
 Our core facilities offer immediate access to specialized equipment, reagents and materials, know-how, and training.